ThGreatExplorer/Playwright/README.md

 At a glance:
 - The **VS Code client** (TypeScript) starts and manages the server process, forwarding editor events as LSP JSON-RPC messages.
 - The **Scala LSP server** handles parsing, analysis, and LSP responses using LSP4J for protocol plumbing.
-- The server can delegate to the Playwright compiler/runtime for semantic information used in diagnostics or editor features.
+- The server delegates to the rest of the Playwright backend for parsing, validity checking, typechecking, linking, and the interpreter in order to provide semantic information used in diagnostics or editor features.

 ## Project layout